tombroomfield/tombroomfield.github.io/_posts/2015-02-19-the-upcoming-active-record-or-method-will-clean-up-your-queries.md

 So what happens when we do this?

 {% highlight ruby linenos %}
-User.where(country: 'Australia').where(first_name: 'Tom').or(User.where(first_name: 'Rachel'))
+User.where(country: 'Australia').where(first_name: 'Tom').or(User.where(middle_name: 'Philip'))
 {% endhighlight %}

 Would it:

-A) Give me all Users who live in Australia, who either have the name Tom or Rachel.
+A) Give me all Users who live in Australia, who either have the first name Tom or the middle name Philip.

-B) Give me All users who live and Australia and are called Tom, or are called Rachel(And could be from any country).
+B) Give me All users who live and Australia and have the first name Tom, or are have a middle name Philip(And could be from any country).

-The answer is A, which could be a source of confusion, in order to get all users in Australia, who are either called Tom or Rachel, we would have to do the following:
+The answer is A, which could be a source of confusion, in order to get all users in Australia, who either have the first_name Tom or middle_name Philip, we would have to do the following:

 {% highlight ruby linenos %}
-User.where(country: 'Australia').or(User.where(first_name: 'Tom')).where(first_name: 'Rachel')
+User.where(country: 'Australia').or(User.where(first_name: 'Tom')).where(middle_name: 'Philip')
 {% endhighlight %}

 It might take awhile to wrap your head around this method.
 It feels slightly clunky to me passing entire model query in to the #or method instead of an attribute hash.
 Long chains of #where and #or methods are going to be confusing and unreadable, so remember to keep using your scopes when you need them.